Building Teams at a Digital Agency

 3. Build for Clarity

 Ultimately, building teams is all in the name of delivering amazing results.
-While team clarity in and of itself is a table-stakes expectation for an agency the tactical execution of how to achieve it is often where things can fall flat.
+While team clarity is a table-stakes expectation for an agency, the tactical execution of how to achieve it is often where things can fall flat.
 Clarity on what, clarity on why and clarity on expectations are all essential.
-To the end of having clarity on expectations, we have our playbook (a version of it will be published at a later date to our website), a checklist playbook that we follow, project to project, and incorporate into everything from Day 1 of becoming a Thrillworker.
+To the end of having clarity on expectations, we have our playbook, a checklist that we follow, project to project, and incorporate into everything from Day 1 of becoming a Thrillworker.

 Fun tidbit, Peter Drucker, the man famous for that saying, never actually said it.
 Ironic, given the saying itself.

-The clarity on what and why is separate blog articles onto themselves.
-From roadmaps, to risks, to assumptions.
-The short of it is that the team has access to every point of communication, every artifact that was discussed/reviewed before the team was formed (this access is an expectation in the checklist).
+The short of it is that the team has access to every point of communication, every artifact that was discussed/reviewed before the team was formed.
 Our sprint zeros when kicking off projects are heavily focused on achieving clarity on these points so that in turn the team is able to make decisions on the project with the ultimate goal in mind.

 This is by no means an exhaustive list of everything that we do and to be honest, no matter how exhaustive a list becomes there will always be something missed.
 Team building is about putting humans together and as a result there will always be some level of unpredictability in any approach.
-If this is something you are interested in chatting about further, please feel free to reach out to us or start the conversation on our linkedIn.
+If this is something you are interested in chatting about further, please reach out to us.